Quabena/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2-calloc.c - Is a C unction that allocates memory for an array, using malloc.
 3-array_range - Is a C function that creates an array of integers.
-100-realloc.c - Is a C function that reallocates a memory block using malloc and free
+100-realloc.c - Is a C function that reallocates a memory block using malloc and free 101-mul.c - Is a C  program that multiplies two positive numbers.